pesintta/vdr-plugin-vaapidevice/README.txt

 	n each 'n' frames auto-crop is checked.

 	softhddevice.AutoCrop.Delay = 0
-	if auto-crop is over after 'n' intervals the same, the cropping is used.
+	if auto-crop is over 'n' intervals the same, the cropping is used.

+	softhddevice.AutoCrop.Tolerance = 0
+	if detected crop area is too small, cut max 'n' pixels at top and bottom.

 	softhddevice.Suspend.Close = 0
 	1 suspend closes x11 window, connection and audio device.